Shreyas-ITB/VoiceGPT/README.md

 Inputmode = text
 ```
-If you want to use Alpaca, Vicunia, LLaMa models locally then you can download the model from huggingface and paste it in the models directory. \
+If you want to use Alpaca, Vicunia or LLaMa model locally then you can download the model from huggingface and paste it in the models directory. \
 If you have a `.pth` file then you can use the `convert-pth-to-ggml.py` file to convert it.
 Note that only ggml format models can run. \
 Also note that the ModelFilename should be the exact file name of your model that you added in the models directory.

+Now its time to compile the C++ files.
+- On linux or mac, open up a terminal in the project's directory, and enter this command.
+- `make`
+- On Windows you might have to install [cmake](https://cmake.org/download/)
+- After that just open up CMD in the project's directory and enter the below command.
+- `cmake .`

-Once you have configured everything, you can now proceed to run the project.
+Once you have followed the previous steps, you can now proceed to run the project.
 - To do so, in the terminal just enter the below command.
 - `python3 main.py`
 - Or if you have windows just enter this command.